 Estimated Dry Matter Nutrient Content

-Ingredients: USDA turkey, parsnips, chickpeas, carrot, broccoli, spinach, fish oil, vitamins & minerals [tricalcium phosphate, sea salt, vitamin B12 supplement, taurine, zinc amino acid chelate, iron amino acid chelate, vitamin E supplement, copper amino acid chelate, thiamine mononitrate, riboflavin, potassium iodide, pyridoxine hydrochloride (B6), vitamin D3 supplement, folic acid]
+Ingredients: Turkey, chickpeas, carrots, broccoli, spinach, parsnips, tricalcium phosphate, salt, fish oil, choline bitartrate, taurine, vitamin B12 supplement, zinc amino acid chelate, iron amino acid chelate, vitamin E supplement, copper amino acid chelate, thiamine mononitrate, riboflavin supplement, potassium iodide, pyridoxine hydrochloride, vitamin D3 supplement, folic acid

 Red denotes controversial item

 |Estimated Nutrient Content|

 The first ingredient in this recipe is turkey.
 Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.2

 Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The second ingredient includes chickpeas, also known as garbanzo beans.
 Like peas, beans and lentils, the chickpea is a nutritious member of the fiber-rich legume (or pulse) family of vegetables.